evanlouie/evanlouie.github.io/_posts/2016-09-22-local-https-on-osx.md

 ---
 layout: post
 title: Local HTTPS On OSX
+excerpt: 'As I began development with Google AMP, I realized that I would need to get SSL working on localhost to get around `amp-iframe` HTTPS rules.
+Luckily I found an amazing guide by jonathantneal which outlined the process step by step on OSX.
+Which after following, development became a breeze.'
 ---

 As I began development with Google AMP, I realized that I would need to get SSL working on localhost to get around `amp-iframe` HTTPS rules.
 Luckily I found an amazing guide by [jonathantneal](https://github.com/jonathantneal) which outlined the process step by step on OSX.
 Which after following, development became a breeze.